-Aggregation error is inevitable as attempts are made to represent n-dimensional systems with less than n state variables, much like the statistical difficulties associated with sampling a variable population [23].
-Cale et al. argued that in the absence of linearity and constant proportionality between variables-both of which are rare in ecological systems-aggregation error is inevitable [24].
-Rastetter et al. give a detailed example of scaling a relationship for individual leaf photosynthesis as a function of radiation and leaf efficiency to estimate the productivity of the entire forest canopy [25].
-Because of non-linear variability in the way individual leaves process light energy, one cannot simply use the fine scale relationship between photosynthesis and radiation and efficiency along with the mean values for the entire forest to represent total forest productivity without introducing significant aggregation error.
+Aggregation error is inevitable as attempts are made to represent n-dimensional systems with less than n state variables, much like the statistical difficulties associated with sampling a variable population (Bartel et al., 1988; Gardner, Cale, & O'Neill, 1982; Ijiri, 1971).
+Cale, O'Neill, and Gardner (1983) argued that in the absence of linearity and constant proportionality between variables-both of which are rare in ecological systems-aggregation error is inevitable.
+Rastetter et al. (1992) give a detailed example of scaling a relationship for individual leaf photosynthesis as a function of radiation and leaf efficiency to estimate the productivity of the entire forest canopy.
+Because of nonlinear variability in the way individual leaves process light energy, one cannot simply use the fine scale relationship between photosynthesis and radiation and efficiency along with the mean values for the entire forest to represent total forest productivity without introducing significant aggregation error.
 Therefore, strategies to minimize aggregation error are necessary.

-Jarvis and McNaughton explain the source of aggregation error shown by Rastetter by highlighting the discrepancy in transpiration control theory between meteorologists and plant physiologists [26].
+Jarvis and McNaughton (1986) explain the source of aggregation error shown by Rastetter by highlighting the discrepancy in transpiration control theory between meteorologists and plant physiologists.
 The meteorologists believe that weather patterns determine transpiration and have developed a series of equations that successfully calculate regional transpiration rates.
 The plant physiologists believe in stomatal control of transpiration and have demonstrated this with leaf chamber experiments in the field and laboratory.
 Therefore, it seems that different processes control transpiration at different scales, and aggregation from a single leaf to regional vegetation is impossible without accounting for this scale-dependent variability in transpiration control.
 One must somehow understand and embed this variability into the coarse scale.

-Turner et al. list four steps for predicting across scales:
+Turner et al. (1989) list four steps for predicting across scales:

-- 1. identify the spatial and temporal scale of the process to be studied; - 2. understand the way in which controlling factors (constraints) vary with scale; - 3. develop the appropriate methods to translate predictions from one scale to another; and - 4. empirically test methods and predictions across multiple scales [27].
+- 1. identify the spatial and temporal scale of the process to be studied; - understand the way in which controlling factors (constraints) vary with scale; - develop the appropriate methods to translate predictions from one scale to another; and - empirically test methods and predictions across multiple scales.

-Rastetter et al. describe and compare four basic methods for scaling that are applicable to complex systems:
+Rastetter et al. (1992) describe and compare four basic methods for scaling that are applicable to complex systems:

-- 1. partial transformations of the fine scale relationships to coarse scale using a statistical expectations operator; - 2. moment expansions as an approximation to 1; - 3. partitioning or subdividing the system into smaller, more homogeneous parts (see the resolution discussion further on); and - 4. calibration of the fine scale relationships to coarse scale data [28].
+- 1. partial transformations of the fine scale relationships to coarse scale using a statistical expectations operator; - 2. moment expansions as an approximation to 1; - 3. partitioning or subdividing the system into smaller, more homogeneous parts (see the resolution discussion further on); and - calibration of the fine scale relationships to coarse scale data.

-They go on to suggest a combination of these four methods as the most effective overall method of scaling in complex systems.
+They go on to suggest a combination of these four methods as the most effective overall method of scaling in complex systems (Rastetter et al., 1992).